 - Not wearing scratchy pajamas.
 Instead, wear pajamas made from soft natural fibers, such as cotton or silk.

 - Avoiding caffeine and alcohol before bedtime.
-These dilate your blood vessels and send more blood to the skin.
+Caffeine may disrupt sleep as it has stimulant properties.
+Alcohol may cause your blood vessels to dilate which can send more blood to the skin.
+[6, 16]

 - Not using cosmetics, perfumed creams, scented soaps, or other products that can irritate your skin.